rodolfoviolac/qser/README.md

 ## Contributing

-Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.
 For major changes, please open an issue first to discuss what you would like to change.
 Please make sure to update tests as appropriate.